dannoprojects/web/content/posts/powerplatform/delegation.md

 ##### Components
 - SharePoint List as a datasource
-- Choice lolumn named "ArchiveStatus" with values of 'true' and 'false'
+- Choice column named "ArchiveStatus" with values of 'true' and 'false'
 - PowerAutomate Flow that sets the archive flag when a project status is set to completed.

 ##### Code Snippet